SimeonHristov99/guides/finance/khan_academy_financial_literacy.md

   - If your needs are `$2000`, then save up `$6000` to `$12000` in an emergency fund.
 - Follow-up tasks:
   - [ ] Calculate what amount you need for the emergency fund and start saving it.

+### Paying yourself first

+- Prioritizing saving over needs and wants, not the other way around.
+- A strategy to prioritize saving and investing for your financial goals.

+### Savings accounts

+A savings account is a great way to save money, earn interest, and grow your wealth over time.

+- Traditional savings account: A traditional savings account is the most common type of savings account.
+Banks will usually offer you a small amount of interest for keeping your money with them.
+Interest rates are typically low, but these accounts are usually a great place to start, as they are easy to open and come with no fees.
+- High-yield savings account: A high-yield savings account usually offers a higher interest rate than a traditional savings account.
+This can be a good option if you want to grow your money faster, but there may be some restrictions, such as a minimum balance requirement or withdrawal limits.
+- Money market account: A money market account is a type of savings account that usually has a higher interest rate than a traditional savings account.
+You may be able to write checks from a money market account but these accounts may also have fees.
+- Certificate of deposit (CD): A CD is a type of savings account where you agree to keep your money with the bank for a certain amount of time (a couple of months to a couple of years).
+In return, the bank will give you a higher interest rate.
+If you withdraw your money before the time is up, you may have to pay a penalty.